All Episodes

 Wampum means money.

-And the wampum we're talking about is these razor clamshells.
+And the wampum we're talking about is these razor clam shells.

-And so they would wear these breastplates, not as armor, because obviously a razor clam shell was, you know, a rock would break it, it just coming flying up from your shoe.
+And so they would wear these breastplates, not as armor, because obviously a razor clam shell was, you know, a rock would break it just coming flying up from your shoe.

-It's it's gonna break very easily, and frequently you will see that they are indeed broken, that they're tied there, and that the thing that's holding them together is the string.
+And frequently you will see that they are indeed broken, that they're tied there, and that the thing that's holding them together is the string.

-We find wampum got all the way down to Florida, it was all the way up in the Maine, and that these razor clams are only found in Vancouver Island.
+We find wampum got all the way down to Florida, it was all the way up into Maine.

-It was their scarcity and their uniqueness, the way that they are produced, and that they're not an apparent bivalve that made them unique, that led over some course of time for them to be adopted as money as the medium of exchange here.
+It was their scarcity and their uniqueness, the way that they are produced, and that they're not an apparent bivalve that made them unique, that led over some course of time for them to be adopted as money, as the medium of exchange here.

 And it was convenient for them, not for the native people.